jbkroner/TalkTurbo/README.md

 # TalkTurbo

-TalkTurbo is a lightweight chatbot for Discord that queries the OpenAI GPT 3.5 Turbo model.
+TalkTurbo is a lightweight chatbot platform for Discord that queries the OpenAI GPT 3.5 Turbo model.
 TalkTurbo features simple controls for system prompting, context management, response length, and temperature.
 It also utilizes the OpenAI Moderation Endpoint to protect your API key from abuse.

 Once TalkTurbo is added to your server you can talk to the bot by @ing it or using the slash commands.
 Occasionally TalkTurbo will respond to messages on its own!